Tyoka Jackson

-High school years
+Early life

-Jackson attended Bishop McNamara High School in Forestville, Maryland and was a student and a starting defensive lineman on the football team.
+Jackson attended Bishop McNamara High School in Forestville, Maryland, and was a student and a starting defensive lineman on the football team.
 As a senior football player, he garnered 12 quarterback sacks and more than 100 tackles, and earned All-Metro honors from The Washington Post.

 College career

 Jackson was a standout on defense at Penn State.
 As a sophomore, he posted a team-leading 9.5 sacks, and 25 tackles.
 He earned Defensive Most Valuable Player honors at the 1992 Fiesta Bowl during his sophomore year.
 His junior season, he won second team All-East honors and garnered three sacks and 25 tackles.
 As a senior, he was a Football News All-American honorable mention pick, and named first team All-Big Ten.
 He posted a team-leading eight sacks, in addition to 41 tackles.
 As a senior, Jackson was a starter in the Senior Bowl All-Star Game.
 During his college career, he twice led his team in sacks, and graduated from Penn State as the school's second all-time leader in sacks.
 Jackson was chosen for Penn State's All-Decade team for the 1990s.

 In 1994, Jackson earned a Bachelor of Arts in Labor and Industrial Relations from Penn State University with a minor in Business Administration.